mrtrwhite/game-server-allocation/README.md

 ## Algorithms
 - Cartesian Product to determine all the permutations of servers.
+- Hash tables for storing players and servers.

 ## Limitations
 - How can I ensure we're not wasting resource on a small number of players?